ghc-proposals/ghc-proposals/proposals/0000-backpack.rst

 mixed libraries serve as an important intermediate language between GHC and Cabal: a mixed library represents a set of command line flags and input files that can be directly typechecked by GHC.
-This section also contains a specification of signatures, which are a new type of input file

 Mixed library structure
 ~~~~~~~~~~~~~~